HB-GSI/CSPP_Core/README.txt

-The LabVIEW project "CSPP_Core.lvproj" provides the CS++ core system, some libraries, classes and actors.
+The LabVIEW project "CSPP_Core.lvproj" provides the CS++core system, some libraries, classes and actors.

 Refer to https://github.com/HB-GSI/CSPP for CS++ project overview, details and documentation.